Abatement ab initio: Retroactive effect

 In instances where the doctrine is applied, a legal issue emerges concerning previous rulings or actions made.
-An example is the case of Aaron Hernandez' conviction for Odin Lloyd's murder.
-Due to the principle of abatement ab initio, his conviction was initially rendered void before the Massachusetts supreme court ruled to abolish abatement ab initio (see above).
-It was, thus, argued that — since he was cleared of every murder he was accused of — Hernandez' family was entitled to the money that the New England Patriots refused to pay after it voided his contract on account of Lloyd's murder.
-In 2016, when the court posthumously cleared Kenneth Lay's Enron-related fraud convictions, the compensation for defrauded victims were also lost.
+An example is the case of Aaron Hernandez's conviction for Odin Lloyd's murder.
+Due to the principle of abatement ab initio, his conviction was initially rendered void before the Massachusetts Supreme Court ruled to abolish abatement ab initio (see above).
+It was thus argued that, since he was cleared of every murder he was accused of, Hernandez's family was entitled to the money that the New England Patriots refused to pay after it voided his contract on account of Lloyd's murder.
+In 2016, when the court posthumously cleared Kenneth Lay's Enron-related fraud convictions, the compensation for defrauded victims was also lost.
 A ruling involving asset forfeiture law in the United States held that if an offender satisfied a forfeiture judgment, the government is never required by the principle to return fines that were already paid.